 All OW2 members and interested stakeholders are invited to join and contribute in this initiative.

-More information about the projects and meetings can be found on the private wiki: https://osai.ow2.org/To set up your private account, you need to register online first, then we will configure your privileges in the wiki.
+More information about the projects and meetings can be found on the OSAI private wikiTo set up your private account, you need to register first, then we will configure your privileges in the wiki.

 A mailing list is used to share ideas between participants: Please, subscribe here or unsubscribe here

-The next OSAi workgroup will take place at Worldline, Bezons (Paris region) on March, 15, 2017Please find more information on the OSAi private wiki (registration required).
+The next OSAi workgroup will take place at Worldline, Bezons (Paris region) on March, 15, 2017Please find more information on the OSAi private wiki.
+Don't forget to register first.

 The OSAi initiative participated at the Paris Open Source Summit session on Accessibility and FLOSS, November 17, from 11:00am in Geneve Room.
 Check out the POSS 2016 OW2 sessions and slides.